siraben/zkeme80/docs/storage.md

 The runner only modifies temporary ROM copies.
-It checks the Forth assertion counters, decodes and verifies the resulting flash journal independently, and starts a second emulator with that flash image to verify persistence after a cold boot. `--full` also verifies journal exhaustion preserves older files.
+It checks the Forth assertion counters, decodes and verifies the resulting flash journal independently, and starts a second emulator with that flash image to verify persistence after a cold boot.
+A separate boot with a damaged payload checks checksum error reporting and access to unaffected objects. `--full` also verifies journal exhaustion preserves older files.